samakshgrover/cicd/README.md

 ## Documentation

-- Detailed Documentation is provided in `Docs/README.md`
+- Detailed Documentation is provided in `Docs/`
-- Screenshots of the AWS configurations and the CircleCI are provided in `docs/screenshots/`
+- Screenshots of the AWS configurations and the CircleCI are provided in `screenshots/`
-- Architecture Diagrams of the AWS and the Pipeline are provided in `docs/Architecture Diagrams/`
+- Architecture Diagrams of the AWS and the Pipeline are provided in `Architecture Diagrams/`